Mikhail42/search-front/README.md

 # search-front
 Search-front is UI component for Wikipedia [search engine](https://github.com/Mikhail42/search-back).
-This one specified for Russian Wikipedia, but you can change some settings and specify it for another language.
+This one is for Russian Wikipedia, but you can change some settings and specify it for another language.

 Example:
 ![wiki](wiki.png)